What is Sharia law? What does it mean for women in Afghanistan?

 - Published

-The Taliban say they will rule Afghanistan according to a strict interpretation of Islam's legal system called Sharia law.
+The Taliban say they will rule Afghanistan according to Sharia, or Islamic law.

+The militant Islamist group have taken control after the departure of US and allied forces from the country.

-In the first press briefing after taking control in Kabul, a Taliban spokesman said issues such as the media and women's rights will be respected "within the framework of Islamic law", but the group has not yet provided any details of what that will mean in practice.
+In the first press briefing after taking power, a Taliban spokesman said issues such as the media and women's rights would be respected "within the framework of Islamic law", but the group has not yet provided any details of what that will mean in practice.

-When they were last in power, the Taliban introduced or supported punishments such as public executions of convicted murderers and adulterers.
+The Taliban have been known for their strict interpretation of Sharia, including punishments such as public executions of convicted murderers and adulterers.

 What is Sharia?

-Sharia law is Islam's legal system.
-It is derived from both the Koran, Islam's central text, and fatwas - the rulings of Islamic scholars.
+It is derived from the Quran, Islam's holy book, as well as the Sunnah and Hadith - the deeds and sayings of the Prophet Muhammad.

+Where an answer cannot be derived directly from these, religious scholars may give rulings as guidance on a particular topic or question.

-Sharia literally means "the clear, well-trodden path to water".
+In Arabic, Sharia literally means "the clear, well-trodden path to water".

-Sharia law acts as a code for living that all Muslims should adhere to, including prayers, fasting and donations to the poor.
+Sharia acts as a code for living that all Muslims should adhere to, including prayers, fasting and donations to the poor.

 It aims to help Muslims understand how they should lead every aspect of their lives according to God's wishes.